Hang fire

-Hang fire refers to an unexpected delay between the triggering of a firearm and the ignition of the propellant.
-This failure was common in firearm actions that relied on open primer pans, due to the poor or inconsistent quality of the powder.
-Modern firearms are also susceptible.
+Hang fire is an unexpected delay between the triggering of a firearm and the ignition of the propellant.
+This failure was common in firearm actions that relied on open primer pans, due to the poor or inconsistent quality of the powder, although modern firearms are also susceptible.
 The delay is usually too brief to be noticed, but can be several seconds.
 A hangfire should be suspected whenever a firearm fails to fire, but has not clearly malfunctioned.

 Ignition sequence

 The ignition train of modern firearms begins with detonation of a small quantity of impact-sensitive primary explosive in a primer in cartridge firearms or in a percussion cap in muzzleloaders.
 The energy released by this detonation is intended to ignite the propellant charge of gunpowder or smokeless powder.
 Primary explosives may deteriorate with age so they release less energy; and propellants damaged by moisture or lubricants may require more energy to ignite.
 These conditions may either delay the ignition sequence or cause a misfire if ignition is completely prevented.
 While a normal ignition sequence causes the firearm to discharge immediately when the trigger is pulled, a hang fire will be perceived as a click when the hammer falls followed by the loud noise of suddenly expanding gas when the firearm discharges.
 The delay may be only a fraction of a second or may last for several seconds.